JRC1995/Wide-Residual-Network/README.md

 **Predict.ipynb:** This file is for restoring the saved model and using the model for making new predictions on any images in a specified directory.
 I tested the model by making it predict the class of several images downloaded through Google.

 **Predict-lite.ipynb:** Same as Predict.ipynb but with less downloaded pictures being tested.
 Try this file if Predict.ipynb takes too much time to load or open.

+The **Model_Backup** folder contains files for the trained model which can be loaded for prediction or further training.